 "Light It Up" is smart, heart pounding and filled with suspense that will keep everyone on the edge of their seat.
 This is a truly smart thriller drama that takes a look at one of the biggest problems facing America.

 Everything about "Light It Up" worked from the performances from relative newcomers such as Usher Raymond and Robert Ri'chard to veterans like Forest Whitaker and Vanessa L. Williams.
 One thing I must say about the cast of "Light It Up" they took the script and performed with the heart and intent of making this film a success.

 The best thing about this movie was not the action but the message that it was trying to send the message that everyone deserves to be treated equally and with the same amount of respect.

-Whether you like "Light It Up" or not it will touch you and move you to action.
-This truly is a movie that has spirit and deserves to be watched.
+Whether you like "Light It Up" or not, it will touch and move everyone who watches it.
+It truly is a movie that has spirit and deserves to be seen.